selendra/albazaar-apps/payattention_not.md

-- remove jsonDecode from SharePreference
+- Update not yet complete on (add, remove multiple image with function and upload)